Tibson-spec/Adedotun-Toheeb-Portfolio/README.md

 4. **Distance Matters:** Employees commuting >20 km are likelier to leave.
 5. **Job Satisfaction:** Dissatisfied employees rated 1 (Very Disatisfied) have a 35% higher likelihood of leaving.
 6. Attrition Rate: High attrition rate observed in specific departments such as Sales and Human Resources.
-7. Age Group Impact: Younger employees (Age 20-30) and single employees show higher attrition rates.
+7. Age Group Impact: Younger employees (Age 20-30) show higher attrition rates.
 8. Job Role Variations: Sales Executives and Lab Technicians have the highest attrition.
 9. High-performing employees tend to stay longer when they perceive opportunities for career growth.
 10. Employees working overtime are more likely to leave, especially if paired with poor work-life balance (rated 1 or 2).